Advice and Tips

 Your best bargaining chip in salary negotiations is seeing what others with your background are earning.
 Because we offer our members some of the country’s best banking and insurance deals, legal assistance and a lot more, it pays to join Tekna.

-Big differences – that’ll grow over time
+Large differences that’ll keep growing over time

 Tekna advisor Katrine Olsson thinks the large pay gap between these two educational levels is to be expected.